cjturesko/SpamScan/README.md

 Domain and Hash Checks: The tool will then:

 - Check the sender's domain against the MXToolbox blacklist.
-- Verify the attachment hash using VirusTotal, without uploading the file (to prevent accidental data leaks).
+- Check the attachment hash against VirusTotal, without uploading the file (to prevent accidental data leaks).
-- Append the results to the RESULTS section in your config.ini file.
+- Append the results to the RESULTS location in your config.ini file.